marta1989/academic-kickstart/content/home/about.md

   interests = [
     "Christianity in Late Antiquity and Early Middle Ages", "Post-Roman Successor Kingdoms in the West",
-    "Orthodoxy and Heresy in the Early Church" "Hagiography and the Cult of Saints"
+    "Orthodoxy and Heresy in the Early Church", "Hagiography and the Cult of Saints",
   ]

 # List your qualifications (such as academic degrees).